Telecom Italia inks content deal with Netflix

 Telecom Italia, in which French media group Vivendi became the biggest investor last month, previously reached a content deal with Sky Italia and is open to agreements with other players.

-Last month, Netflix unveiled plans to expand into Italy and Portugal later this year as part of a bid to bring the popular American TV and film streaming service to some 200 countries within two years.
+Last month, Netflix unveiled plans to expand into Italy and Portugal later this year as part of a bid to bring the popular American TV and film streaming ervice to some 200 countries within two years.
+(Reporting by Danilo Masoni; Editing by Mark Heinrich)